eam-00/Linux-Notes/Docker/docker-index.md

         docker tag "IMAGE ID" NAME:TAG

+To get (download) an image from the internet:

 ## Kubernetes Networking Model
 Kubernetes was built to run on distributed systems where there can be hundreds of worker nodes in which Pods would be running.